allentc/pgadmin3-lts/README.md

 Apparently, I have become the curator of this code by virtue of having preserved the last remaining fork of the BigSQL fork of pgadmin3-lts.
-Although a limited amount of maintenance work has occurred, there is no active project leadership or commitments to maintain pgadmin-lts compati- bility with future releases of PostgreSQL.
+Although a limited amount of maintenance work has occurred, there is no active project leadership or commitments to maintain pgadmin-lts compatibility with future releases of PostgreSQL.
 The master branch is functional with PostgreSQL 13.
 YMMV.

 Also, this GitHub repo will not vanish.